Wood Snowflake Decoration Made From Wood Shims

 Use a handsaw and a vice to cut sixteen 3-inch shim pieces.

-Use a generous amount of wood glue to glue the smaller pieces in place as shown below.
-There are ‘V’ shapes on four of the ends and I used one cross piece on the other four ends of my snowflake.
+Use a generous amount of wood glue to glue the smaller pieces in place, as shown below.
+There are ‘V’ shapes on four of the ends, and I used one cross piece on the other four ends of my snowflake.
 To finish the design, I added four more pieces to make a ‘+’ in the middle.
-Check out the video above the supplies list for more details.
+Check out the video above.

 Photo of snowflake after wood gluing all the pieces on.

-Assemble the pieces as shown and glue in place with wood glue.
+Assemble the pieces as shown and glue in place.

 Place a heavy object on your snowflake while drying and use craft clamps where needed.